Project

 Harbor porpoises echolocate to orientate themselves under water.
 This means, they emit acoustic signals (“clicks”) and perceive their surroundings via the echoes of these signals.
 Harbor porpoises are able to “see” the easily detectable floatline of gillnets, but do not appear to classify the netting as an impenetrable object.
 As a consequence they sometimes entangle and drown.

-Within the project PEARLNET_OP, we will carry out an experiment with the aim to understand the reactions of harbor porpoises to acoustically visible nets and the combination of acoustically visible nets and PALs.
-Following the quantification of the behavioral reactions a trial in the commercial fishery could be carried out.
+Within the project PEARLNET_OP, we will carry out an experiment with the aim to understand the reactions of harbor porpoises to acoustically visible nets.
+Following the quantification of the behavioral reactions, a trial in the commercial fishery could be carried out.

 Target Group